We only offer one thing — Racing.

 Wait WAT? — you need to learn how to Race first!

-Racing schools are held many times a week and are required before any driver without a driver’s license can participate in everything else SPK offers.
-There are two kinds of racing schools: Adult Racing Schools and Kid Racing Schools.
+Racing schools are held many times a week and are required for anyone under the age of 16 to participate in everything else SPK offers.

 Kids racing schools start at the most fundamental level of vehicle control and cover all the elements of racing.
 If a child passes the kids racing school, he or she can participate in regularly scheduled practice and league events appropriate for age, weight and skill range.